HOPELESS ARTIST EMAILS...

 5. A BRIEF explanation of why you're emailing this person or gallery.

-9. A BRIEF statement about who you are as an artist and what your art represents.
+10. A BRIEF statement about who you are as an artist, what your art is about, and the direction of your career.

-10. How much art you have available and price range it sells in.
+11. Approximately much art you have available, what your production rate is, and price range you sell in.

-Even after all this, know that the probability of getting any kind of meaningful response is minimal.
-But you can at least increase your chances of a positive outcome and make the experience worthwhile if you do it right-- if only as an exercise in purposefulness, and in organizing and presenting your work.
-So remember-- carefully research and identify your recipients, explain what's in it for them, be clear about your goals as an artist, show a little respect, and demonstrate that there's more to your agenda than you.
+Even after all this, know that the probability of getting any kind of meaningful response is low.
+But you can at least increase your chances of positive outcomes and make the experiences worthwhile if you do things right-- if only as exercises in purposefulness, and in clearly organizing and presenting your work.
+To summarize-- carefully research and identify your recipients, explain your reasons for contacting them, talk about what's in it for them, be clear about your goals and intentions as an artist, and demonstrate that there's more to your agenda than you.
 Good luck and best wishes for success!

 Need consulting about how to present your art better?
 I can help.
 You're welcome to call 415.931.7875 or send me an email.